How to Be a Better Thinker, Innovator and Problem Solver

-Cogs replaced hands so to speak during the U.S. Industrial Revolution when businesses felt a rush to automate manual tasks.
-Now the technology rush is removing the cogs as we hurry to replace people running the lines with automated systems.
-With artificial intelligence not too far away, the trend for less human involvement is set to continue into the future.
+Cogs replaced hands, so to speak, during the U.S. Industrial Revolution, when businesses rushed to automate manual tasks.
+Now the technology rush is removing the cogs as we hurry to replace people with automated systems.
+With true artificial intelligence not too far away, the trend for less human involvement is set to continue into the future.

-Behavioral strategists Dan Gregory and Kieran Flanagan, authors of the new book Selfish, Scared & Stupid , teach people in business how to become better thinkers, innovators and problem solvers; here are their best tips to get your mind muscles working:
+Behavioral strategists Dan Gregory and Kieran Flanagan, authors of the 2014 book Selfish, Scared & Stupid, teach people in business how to become better thinkers, innovators and problem solvers.
+Here are their best tips to get your mind muscles working:

 1. Ideas are a numbers game.

 Your first ideas are obvious and thus first-level thinking.
 You need to go deeper than that to find gold.
-You must go beyond that first-level thinking to discover unseen ideas that truly solve the problem.
+You must go beyond that first-level thinking to discover the unseen ideas which truly solve the problem.

 2. Think in questions.

-Train your brain to think in questions not statements.
-The problem with statements is that they presuppose a solution and can stop you from coming up with an innovative solution.
-Questions in contrast open up the solutions.
-Asking for a shelf sticker that draws attention to a product is very different from the question of how to increase noticeability at the shelf; it leads to different solutions.
+Train your brain to think in questions, not statements.
+The problem with statements is that they presuppose a solution and can stop you from thinking innovatively.
+In contrast, questions open up your mind, letting you find solutions.
+Asking for a shelf sticker that draws attention to a product, for example, is very different from questioning how to increase the noticeability of a shelf.

-The first gives you exactly what you asked for, but the latter could lead to breakthrough ideas: new packaging designs, a revolutionary product design, sound-activated point of sale, or multiple products in new flavors.
+The first gives you exactly what you asked for, but the latter could lead to breakthrough ideas like new packaging or product designs, sound-activated point of sale or multiple products in new flavors.

 3. Don’t come up with ideas.
 Come up with solutions.

 You need a problem to solve.
-One of the biggest problems we find is that people say, “I need a great idea,” and then they wonder why they can’t think of anything.
+One of the biggest problems we see is people saying, “I need a great idea,” and then wondering why they can’t think of anything.
 We have never come up with a great idea in our combined 40-plus years in business, but we have come up with a huge number of innovative solutions.

 Ideas solve problems (even those the market is unconscious of), and if you have not defined a problem, chances are you will not miraculously have any ideas that are useful.
 Spend time looking for problems that need solving rather than trying to think differently about nothing in particular.